saiguptha2003/Digantara-Backend-API/README.md

 This project is a backend service built with Flask that provides several algorithm-related APIs and logging functionalities.

+### Note: Sorry, I have used all my free cloud credits, so I am not deploying it to the cloud.
 ## Building and Running the Application

 ### Prerequisites